MicrosoftDocs/azure-dev-docs/articles/python/sdk/examples/azure-sdk-example-database.md

 > [!NOTE]
 > On Windows, attempting to install the mysql library into a 32-bit Python library produces an error about the *mysql.h* file.
 In this case, install a 64-bit version of Python and try again.

-## 3: Write code to provision the database
+## 3: Write code to create the database

 Create a Python file named *provision_db.py* with the following code.
 The comments explain the details.